plone/plone.restapi/docs/source/locking.rst

 ..  http:example:: curl httpie python-requests
     :request: _json/lock.req

-If the lock operation succeeds, the server will respond with status 200 (OK) and return various information about the lock.
+If the lock operation succeeds, the server will respond with status :term:`200 OK` and return various information about the lock including the lock token.
+The token is needed in later requests to update the locked object.

 .. literalinclude:: _json/lock.resp
    :language: http